GTMStack

 The “More Criteria is Better” Trap

 Resist the urge to add criteria.
 Every additional scoring input adds complexity and makes the model harder to explain, debug, and calibrate.
 Start with 5-8 fit criteria and 6-10 engagement actions.
 Only add new criteria when you have clear evidence they improve prediction accuracy.
+We’ve found that models with more than 20 criteria perform worse than models with 10-12 because the noise overwhelms the signal.

 Scoring Demographics Instead of Behavior